How do I create a group assignment in Bongo?

 Bongo

-If using Peer Review Toggle on
+If using Peer Review, turn it on

 For more information on the Peer Review settings see: How Do I Customize Peer Review in Bongo?